• Skip to main content

 Any time I would have any kind of deep and meaningful conversation with my girlfriend at the time, I would always end up laughing uncontrollably sooner or later.
 If she was mad about something I would start laughing.
 If she was concerned, I would start laughing.
 If she was sad, you guessed it, I would start laughing.
 I had no idea why I was laughing!
 Most of these times, there was nothing at all funny about what we were talking about, but nevertheless, all I could do was laugh.
 Let me just say that this laughing thing did not prove to be a healthy building block for a strong and lasting relationship………..

 One of the most painful memories to share was when I had to go to the funeral of my girlfriend’s father who had died unexpectedly.
 I had just spent an afternoon with him a few weeks before and asked him for his blessing to ask his daughter to marry me.
 The funeral home was packed and I was sitting in the second row with my girlfriend and the family.
 Even though I felt very sad, that laughing feeling started rising out of my gut again.
-“Oh No”, I thought.
-All I wanted to do was be there to support my girlfriend at the time but here came the laughter.
+“Oh, No”, I thought.
+All I wanted to do was be there to support my girlfriend during this painful loss of her father but here came the laughter.
 As with all the stories above, I couldn’t control it!
 “What was wrong with me?”
-I had to leave the funeral home and walk out in front of everyone as I laughed……….
+I had to leave the funeral home and walk out in front of everyone laughing out loud……….
 This again, was not a building block moment for this relationship………..

-Another memory I have, is of being in a Sunday night church meeting and the Pastor was talking about people “going to hell”.
-I didn’t find anything particularly funny about this message of his but nevertheless I started cracking up hysterically.
-There was nothing subtle about it, I just burst out laughing in a room full of about 50 people.
-This caught the Pastor’s attention and he asked me what was so funny as I continued to laugh.
+Another memory I have, is of being in a Sunday night church meeting and the minister was talking about people “going to hell”.
+I didn’t find anything particularly funny about this message of his but nevertheless, I started laughing hysterically.
+There was nothing subtle about it, I just burst out laughing and interrupting his lesson in a room full of about 50 people.
+Of course, this interruption caught the minister’s attention and he asked me what was so funny as I continued to laugh.
 I couldn’t give him an acceptable answer for my outburst which seemed to make him quite frustrated and mad.

 Filed Under: Funny as a Brain Tumor Tagged With: brain stem, brain tumor, funny, hysterical, laughing, Massachusetts, meningioma, MGH, steve neff